Jammy2211/PyAutoCTI/paper/paper.md

 be successful they all require CTI is removed from science imaging with very stringent requirements, necessitating that CTI calibration provides in-depth knowledge about CTI on every CCD. `PyAutoCTI` ensures that large CTI calibration datasets can be exploited to measure the CTI model over the telescope's life and it provides tools which maximally extract information from these datasets using contemporary Bayesian inference techniques.
+The intended audience for `PyAutoCTI` is therefore the astronomical community, including instrument scientists, who are responsible for maintaining the calibration of space telescopes and the scientific community, who can use `PyAutoCTI` to perform CTI calculations for their science data.

 # Software API and Features